Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion: Experiments

 \subsection{Real-world Experiments}

-To validate LCHD's practical applicability, we deploy our method on three TurtleBot3 robots in a real-world environment, comparing it against the strongest baseline, SMD.
+To validate LHD's practical applicability, we deploy our method on three TurtleBot3 robots in the real world, comparing it against the strongest baseline, SMD.

 \textbf{Setup.} We conduct 20 test cases with randomized start and goal positions using an Intel RealSense L515 camera positioned overhead to capture a top-down view image.
 Notably, the raw RGB image is directly fed to our model without any extrinsic calibration or preprocessing.
-This setup demonstrates that LCHD can operate with off-the-shelf RGB cameras, including smartphone cameras.
+This setup demonstrates that LHD can operate with off-the-shelf RGB cameras, including smartphone cameras.

 \textbf{Results.} Table \ref{tab:real_world_result} summarizes the real-world performance.
-Both LCHD and SMD achieved a success rate of 18/20 (90\%).
-Importantly, the observed failures were not due to algorithmic planning errors, as both methods generated valid, collision-free paths.
-Instead, these failures stemmed from hardware-level trajectory tracking discrepancies, where the low-level controller failed to precisely follow the plans due to actuation noise and friction.
+Both LHD and SMD achieved a success rate of 18/20 (90\%).
 Despite the comparable success rates, a substantial disparity exists in computational efficiency.
-LCHD generates solutions in an average of 0.58~seconds.
+LHD generates solutions in an average of 0.58~seconds.
 In contrast, SMD requires 45.87~seconds on average to converge.
-This represents an approximately 80$\times$ speedup, highlighting LCHD's suitability for time-sensitive real-world applications compared to SMD's heavy optimization.
+This represents an approximately 80$\times$ speedup, highlighting LHD's suitability for time-sensitive real-world applications compared to SMD.